Gaussian Formalism: Joint Measurement for Heisenberg's Uncertainty Relation for Errors by Squeezed Coherent States: Introduction

 The importance of the phase space is also emphasized in Refs.~\cite{2013PhRvL.111p0405B,Busch:2013vba,Busch:2014mkj}, particularly in the context of providing a rigorous examination and proof of Heisenberg-type inequalities, with a focus on the precision-disturbance trade-off in quantum measurements.

-In this paper, we posit that a Positive Operator-Valued Measure (POVM) measurement onto the Gaussian wave-packet basis naturally serves as the joint measurement for position and momentum, a key element in the discussion on Heisenberg's uncertainty in Ref.~\cite{Lee:2022zgt}.
-We provide concrete expressions for the pullback and pushforward, which remained abstract in the original construction~\cite{lee2020geometric,Lee:2020apk,Lee:2022zgt}.
+In this paper, we posit that a Positive-Operator-Valued-Measure (POVM) measurement onto the Gaussian wave-packet basis naturally serves as the joint measurement for position and momentum, a key element in the discussion on Heisenberg's uncertainty in Ref.~\cite{Lee:2022zgt}.
+We provide concrete expressions for the pullback and pushforward, which remained abstract in the original construction~\cite{lee2020geometric,LEE2024129962,Lee:2020apk,Lee:2022cho,Lee:2022zgt}.
 We will demonstrate that the Gaussian basis naturally interpolates between the position-space basis and the momentum-space basis in the limits of infinitely narrow and wide widths, respectively.

 The organization of this paper is as follows: In Sec.~\ref{Lee-Tsutsui section}, we briefly review the Lee-Tsutsui (LT) formalism to clarify our notation, focusing on the parts relevant to our discussion.
 In Sec.~\ref{Gaussian section}, we review the Gaussian formalism and show that the Gaussian wave packet smoothly interpolates between the position and momentum bases.
 In Sec.~\ref{separate measurement section}, we study the separate measurement of position or momentum of a Gaussian initial state in the LT formalism.
 We show the concrete forms of the pullback and pushforward for the position and momentum, which were previously only abstract constructs.
 In Sec.~\ref{Gaussian joint measurement section}, we present our main findings: that the POVM measurement onto the Gaussian basis can be regarded as the joint measurement of position and momentum.
 Again we show the concrete form of the pullback and pushforward for the position and momentum for the joint measurement of the Gaussian initial state.
 In Sec.~\ref{summary section}, we summarize our results and discuss future directions.
+In Appendix~\ref{Ozawa section} and \ref{Ozawa and LT section}, we briefly review the Ozawa inequality and its relationship to the LT inequality, respectively.